Washington Naval Conference: Background

 At the end of World War I, the British still had the largest navy afloat, but its big ships were becoming obsolete, and the Americans and the Japanese were rapidly building expensive new warships.
 Britain and Japan were allies in a treaty that was due to expire in 1922.
 Although there were no immediate dangers, observers increasingly pointed to the American-Japanese rivalry for control of the Pacific Ocean as a long-term threat to world peace.
-By then, the British decided that it was better for them to cast their lot with Washington than Tokyo.
+By then, considering their colonial interests in Asia, the British decided that it was better for them to cast their lot with Washington than Tokyo.
 To stop a needless, expensive, and possibly dangerous arms race, the major countries signed a series of naval disarmament agreements.